Mazbac/ha-input-bridge/README.md

 It supports normal Windows extended display setups, including multiple monitors where one display uses negative desktop coordinates.

-The Windows app also adds a tray icon so you can:
+The Windows app also adds a tray icon and Control Center so you can:

 - see if the bridge is running
+- see playback state
+- cancel active playback
+- release stuck mouse buttons
 - see live mouse coordinates
 - copy mouse coordinates
 - copy a ready-to-use Home Assistant move action
 - record mouse actions into Home Assistant script YAML
 - record mouse + keyboard actions into Home Assistant script YAML
 - open saved recordings
-- start or stop the bridge
-- restart the bridge
+- start, stop, or restart the bridge
 - copy setup info
-- release stuck mouse buttons
-- open settings
 - open logs
+- open diagnostics
+- change playback safety settings
 - uninstall the app

 ### 2. Home Assistant integration

 The Home Assistant integration connects to the Windows app.
 After setup, Home Assistant can send commands to the Windows PC through:

 - the bundled trackpad UI
 - Home Assistant actions